Tall ship Taster on the Kiel Canal

 - Embark: Hamburg, Germany - 9 May 2022, 19:00

 - Disembark: Kiel, Germany - 12 May 2022, 10:00

 This voyage has now sailed.
 Check out our voyage finder to see what else we have available.

-Join Eye of the Wind for a tall ship taster from Hamburg to Kiel crossing the Northern tip of Germany.
+Join Eye of the Wind for a tall ship taster sailing adventure from Hamburg to Kiel passing through the Kiel Canal.

 Every year, around 40,000 ships pass through the exits of the Kiel Canal (in German: Nord-Ostsee-Kanal, literally ‘North-to-Baltic Sea canal’).
 The canal was opened by Kaiser Wilhelm II in 1895 – later on, the construction costs were raised by a tax on sparkling wine introduced by the Kaiser.
 The journey will take us right through Schleswig-Holstein, along green banks and under high railway bridges which almost seem to touch the top of our mast.

 We plan an overnight stay in Rendsburg, the charming town between the river Eider and the Kiel Canal.
 For the Eye of the Wind, this stay is a kind of nostalgic journey into her own past, as the builder and contractor who had the ship built in 1911 was a captain from the Rendsburg area. … only one more lock till the Baltic Sea.